More policies implemented for tourism in Ho Chi Minh City

 In order to develop tourism, which has been long considered an advantage of Ho Chi Minh City, the city authorities has launched new policy on this service industry.

-In order to develop tourism, which has been long considered an advantage of Ho Chi Minh City, the city authorities has launched new policy on this service industry.
-These set of policies mostly aim at diversify tourism types and enhancing quality of travelling products.
-The policy targets at budget travel and “free & easy” tourism to provide tours with affordable and sustainable quality.
-Annual tourism events and festivals are also in place to promote cultural value of this dynamic city.
+In an effort to further develop tourism, a sector long recognized as a key asset of Ho Chi Minh City, city authorities have introduced new policies aimed at enhancing the service industry.
+These initiatives focus on diversifying tourism offerings and improving the quality of travel products.
+The policies prioritize budget travel and "free & easy" tourism, ensuring affordable and sustainable tour options.
+Annual events and festivals continue to be organized to celebrate and promote the cultural heritage of this vibrant city.

-At present, Ho Chi Minh City tourism department (a part of Ministry of Culture, Sports and Tourism) is collaborating with the City Institute of Development in Tourism to research and implement a general plan to improve the city’s tourism fro 2011 to 2020.
-The plan includes creating more river tours, improving connection between Ho Chi Minh City, Binh Thuan and Lam Dong, cooperating with other provinces nearby such as Khanh Hoa, Phu Yen.
-The city has also opened more courses on hospitality, cooking, securities and tour guides for capacity building of tourism labour in the city.
+Currently, the Ho Chi Minh City tourism department, part of the Ministry of Culture, Sports and Tourism, is collaborating with the City Institute of Development in Tourism to implement a comprehensive tourism improvement plan for 2021 to 2030.
+This plan includes expanding river tours, enhancing connectivity between Ho Chi Minh City and regions like Binh Thuan and Lam Dong, and fostering collaboration with neighboring provinces such as Khanh Hoa and Phu Yen.
+Additionally, the city has launched more training programs in hospitality, culinary arts, security, and tour guiding to strengthen the workforce in the tourism sector.

-Besides Ho Chi Minh City authority’s effort to attract more tourists, numerous tourism firms are also investing massively to improve their services themselves.
-For instance, Moevenpick has completely re-furnished its amenities, while REX hotel is now working on upgrading its old buildings and establishing new luxurious plaza.
+In addition to the efforts made by the Ho Chi Minh City authorities to attract more visitors, numerous tourism firms are also making significant investments to enhance their services.
+For example, Moevenpick has completely refurbished its facilities, while the REX Hotel is currently upgrading its historic buildings and establishing a new luxurious plaza.